hakuhodo-technologies/scope-rl/docs/learning_implementation.rst

 Supported Implementation
 ==========

-Our implementation aims to streamline the data collection, (offline) policy learning, and off-policy evaluation and selection (OPE/OPS) procedure.
+Our implementation aims to streamline the data collection, (offline) policy learning, and off-policy evaluation/selection (OPE/OPS) procedure.
 We rely on `d3rlpy's implementation <>`_ of the learning algorithms and provide some useful tools to streamline the above offline RL procedure.

 Please also refer to `quickstart <>`_ for the example workflows.